 "You have known the Holy Scriptures ever since you were a little child.
 They are able to teach you how to be saved by believing in Christ Jesus.
 God has breathed life into all of Scripture.
 It is useful for teaching us what is true.
 It is useful for correcting our mistakes.
 It is useful for making our lives whole again.
 It is useful for training us to do what is right.
 By using Scripture, a man of God can be completely prepared to do every good thing.” -2 Timothy 3:15-17

-To take our inherited faith and develop our own beliefs and to be able to articulate those beliefs.
-One of the biggest problems with youth ministry today is that after high school, 70% of active youth group members do not stay connected with the church in college or in young adulthood.
-One of the ways to reverse this statistic is to teach our youth how to have a conversation about their faith.
-By having conversations like this, they will be able to develop their own faith and beliefs and be able to articulate those beliefs to others.
-This is due to the fact that the church as a whole is “failing rather badly in religiously engaging and educating youth” (Souls in Transition: The Religious Spiritual Lives of Emerging Adults, Christian Smith).
+To take our inherited faith and develop our own beliefs and be able to articulate those beliefs.
+One of the biggest problems with youth ministry today is that after high school, 70 percent of people ative in youth groups do not stay connected with the church in college or in young adulthood.
+One of the ways to reverse this statistic is to teach our youth how to have a conversation about their faith so they will be able to develop their own faith and beliefs and tell others.

-The goal of this class is to create a space where the students feel comfortable to discuss deep and sometimes controversial topics.
-This allows the student to combine their moral, Christian and inherited beliefs and develop their own faith.
+The goal of this class is to create a space where the students feel comfortable to discuss deep and sometimes controversial topics, allowing them to combine their moral, Christian and inherited beliefs.
 One of the ways that we will accomplish this is through debate.
-By forming an argument and debating various topics, each student will have the opportunity to truly think about an issue and discover where they stand on the issue.
-This will train our youth to not only know more about their faith but to also being able to discuss their beliefs.
+By forming an argument and debating various topics, students have the opportunity to truly think about an issue and discover where they stand on it.

 Worship on Wednesday - 6:30 p.m.

-Join us at 5:30 p.m. on Wednesdays for dinner during Here@HolyC.
-Bring your parents, friends, and homework!
-We will gather in the Parish Hall for dinner and fellowship until 6:30 p.m.
-Then we will head to the Youth Room to discuss how our are weeks are going and discussion questions that help us better understand our faith.
-We will also have time each week to share ouir Junk, Joy and Jesus for the week.
-At 7:35 p.m., we will meet in Quilling Chapel for Order of Compline, lead by youth.
+Join us at 5:45 p.m. on Wednesdays for dinner during Here@HolyC.
+Bring your parents, friends and homework!
+We will gather in the Parish Hall for dinner and fellowship until Compline at 6:30 p.m.
+Then we will head to Room 308 to share how our are week is going and discuss questions that help us better understand our faith.
+We will also have time each week to share our Junk, Joy and Jesus for the week.
 WOW is a great way to recharge your spiritual batteries in the middle of the week.

 Episcopal Youth Community (EYC)

-EYC at Holy Communion welcomes all young people grades 6-12 into community on Sunday evenings for fellowship, worship, and prayer.
-EYC begins with a dinner in Blaisdell for everyone grades 6-12.
-Following dinner we will meet in the Youth Room (323) for prayer followed by fun and games!
-Unless other wise specified all EYC events will meet in Blasidell at 6:15 for dinner or in the Youth Room for EYC at 7:00.
-If you are interested, all are welcome to join me during the 5:30 Celtic/Taize Service before dinner!
+EYC at Holy Communion welcomes all young people grades 6-12 into community on Sunday evenings for fellowship, worship and prayer.
+EYC begins with a dinner in Carrick Room for everyone in grades 6-12.
+After dinner, we will meet in Room 308 for prayer followed by fun and games!
+Unless otherwise specified, all EYC events will meet in the Carrick Room at 6:30 p.m. for dinner or in Room 308 at 7 p.m.
+All are welcome to join Carter Webster for the 5:30 Celtic/Taize Service before dinner!